Raku/book/README.md

 currently considered dead and only really useful for updating the documentation on https://docs.perl6.org.

-If you are looking for up-to-date Perl 6 books, please check
+If you are looking for up-to-date Raku books, please check
 <https://perl6book.com/> for an overview.

 Reference documentation can be found at <https://doc.perl6.org/>.

 ----------------------------------------------------------------------

-We are writing a book about Perl 6.
+We are writing a book about Raku.

-It will be some kind of example-driven introduction to Perl 6, and at the same time showing off the reasons why we love that language.
+It will be some kind of example-driven introduction to Raku, and at the same time showing off the reasons why we love that language.

 We plan to have monthly releases, see docs/release-guide.pod